 Recreational buyers would not be similarly tracked.

-Many concentrated marijuana products have upwards of 80 percent THC, the psychoactive component of marijuana.
+Many concentrated products have upwards of 80 percent THC, the psychoactive component of cannabis.
 Health officials say there is moderate to strong evidence of an association between using high THC products and psychotic episodes, but a causal link has not been established.

 What the legislation does — and doesn’t — do